Tamoxifen: what you should and shouldn’t avoid

 CYP2D6 Enzyme and Diet

-In order to make sure that tamoxifen is converted into its active form (endoxifen), all the liver’s CYP2D6 enzyme should be utilised.
+In order to make sure that tamoxifen is converted into its active form (endoxifen), all the liver’s CYP2D6 enzyme should be utilized.
 However, this enzyme is also needed to break down other substances.
 Therefore, these substances can “occupy” this CYP2D6, leaving less available to convert tamoxifen into endoxifen.
-This would essentially result in the tamoxifen you took as being labelled ineffective as the body would not be able to process it1
+This would essentially result in the tamoxifen you took as being labeled ineffective as the body would not be able to process it1

 Certain foods, drinks and medications can interfere with the conversion of tamoxifen to endoxifen by the CYP2D6 enzyme to different extents.
 If this process is altered, the effectiveness of tamoxifen in your body can also change.
 Although this enzyme is very important in this process, other enzymes such as CYP3A4/5 are also involved (see the diagram).